ALMA reveals bright circumgalactic emission and a biconical outflow in z~6.4 quasar PSOJ183+05: ALMA Observations and Data analysis

 \section{ALMA Observations and Data analysis}

 We analyse archival ALMA observations of \psoj\ targeting [CII] and band 6 continuum emission using CASA 6.4.0 software \citep{McMullin07}.
-We consider observations of the [CII] $\nu_{\rm rest}=1900.537$ GHz emission line, as acquired with three different antenna configurations, including a low angular resolution (project ID 2015.1.01115.S, $\sim1.1$ arcsec), a high angular resolution (ID 2016.1.00544.S, $\sim0.12$ arcsec), and an intermediate resolution (ID 2019.1.01633.S, $\sim0.3$ arcsec) dataset.
+We consider observations of the [CII] $\nu_{\rm rest}=1900.537$ GHz emission line, as acquired with three different antenna configurations, including a low angular resolution (project ID 2015.1.01115.S, $\sim1.1$ arcsec), a high angular resolution (ID 2019.1.01633.S, $\sim0.12$ arcsec), and an intermediate resolution (ID 2016.1.00544.S, $\sim0.3$ arcsec) dataset.

 Combining visibilities acquired from different antenna configurations allows us to maximise the sensitivity to possible extended [CII] emission, while keeping a reasonably good angular resolution.
-We did not combine an additional low-resolution dataset (ID 2021.1.01082.S, $\sim1.3$ arcsec) available on the archive, whose spectral coverage is limited to velocities $|v|\lesssim1000$ \kms\ with respect to the [CII] line, introducing high uncertainty in the modelling and subtraction of the continuum emission.
+We did not combine an additional low-resolution dataset (ID 2021.1.01082.S, $\sim1.3$ arcsec) available on the archive as its limited spectral coverage (velocities $|v|\lesssim1000$ \kms) with respect to the [CII] line would introduce high uncertainty in the modelling and subtraction of the continuum emission.

 Visibilities were calibrated using the standard calibration provided by the ALMA observatory and the default phase, bandpass and flux calibrators.
 We merged the visibilities from the three datasets using CASA (version 6.6.5) task {\it concat}.
 We created a continuum map (Figure 1a) by averaging visibilities over all spectral windows, covering the observed frequencies $237.7-242.8$ and $252.7-257.9$ GHz, and excluding the spectral range covered by [CII].
 To model and subtract the continuum emission from the line, we combined the adjacent spectral windows in the baseband containing [CII] and performed a fit in the $uv$ plane to channels with $|v|>1000$ \kms, using a first-order polynomial continuum.
 A continuum-subtracted datacube was created using CASA task $tclean$, with the $hogbom$ cleaning algorithm in non-interactive mode, a threshold equal to two times the rms sensitivity and a natural weighting of the visibilities.
 We adopted a 30 \kms\ channel width.
 The resulting synthesized beam for the spectral window including [CII] is 0.13$\times$0.12 arcsec$^2$, the rms sensitivity of the [CII] datacube is $\sigma_{\rm 30}=0.095$ \mjybeam\ for a 30 \kms\ channel width, and the rms sensitivity of the continuum map is $\sigma_{\rm cont}=6.6$ \mujybeam.